Get started with Adapty Mail

 Verification timing at a glance:

-• Automatic polling: First check runs about 5 minutes after you submit.
-Intervals grow to once per hour until records are found.
+• Automatic polling: The first check runs 1 minute after you add the domain, then intervals double up to once per hour until the records are found.

-• Manual check: Click Check Verification any time to trigger an immediate check.
+• Manual check: Click Check any time to trigger an immediate check.

 • DNS propagation: Usually minutes, up to 48 hours in rare cases.

 • Verification window: 7 days.
-If it lapses, your DNS records stay in place — re-enter your domain in Settings → Email Domains to start a new window.
+If it lapses, your DNS records stay in place — add your domain again in Settings → DNS to start a new window.

 For details on each record type and domain warm-up, see Set up your sending domain.